AIK Fotboll

-League champions in 2018, AIK has 12 championship titles and is third in the all-time Allsvenskan table.
+AIK has 12 championship titles and is third in the all-time Allsvenskan table.
 The club holds the record for having played the most seasons in the Swedish top flight.

 In Europe, AIK reached the quarter-finals of the 1996–97 UEFA Cup Winners' Cup, qualified for the 1999–00 UEFA Champions League group stage, and competed in the 2012–13 UEFA Europa League group stage.

 History

 Kit

 The first shirt is black and the second shirt is white.
 Shorts are white or, on rare occasions, black.
 Socks are striped in black and yellow; second socks are all white.
 A yellow third jersey was used in 2004, an orange third jersey was used in 2007, a dark-blue third jersey was used in 2010 and a grey commemorative third jersey was used in 2016.
 A dark-blue first shirt was used for the 2017–2018 UEFA Europa League qualification campaign.

 When Adidas was the kit provider, new kits were launched every even year.
 Nike, however, releases a new AIK kit every year, before the start of the new season.

 Apart from the brand of their kit provider Nike, AIK has the logos of the following sponsors visible on their shirt and shorts: Truecaller a caller-ID app; Svea, a financial group; German automakers Volkswagen; Stadium, a sports retailer, and league sponsors Svenska Spel, a government-owned gambling company (whose logo is mandatory on the right sleeve of the shirts of all Allsvenskan teams).